ddemaree/demaree-next/content/notes/2015/2015-06-03-elliot-jay-stocks-1-month-with-the-apple-watch.md

 <blockquote><p>In fact, it occurred to me that I hadn’t been wearing it for the entire day.
 It was back in my bedroom, still attached to its charger and very much not on my wrist.</p>

 <p>This is not an isolated event.
 This sudden realisation late in the day has happened now a good six or seven times in the month that I’ve owned the Watch.
 And the prompt for this realisation?
-I had lifted my wrist to see what time it was.<br></p>
+I had lifted my wrist to see what time it was.<br /></p>

 </blockquote><p>And he concludes:</p>

 <blockquote><p>I can’t recommend the Apple Watch, because it’s almost useless.
 Take away my Macs, my iPhone, or even my iPod, and I’d be stuck.
 Powerless.
 Lost!
 But take away my Watch and… I probably won’t even notice.
-Unless, of course, I need to tell the time.<br></p>
+Unless, of course, I need to tell the time.<br /></p>

 </blockquote><p>I’m still excited to get a Watch (though haven’t ordered one yet, because we’re buying a house, and want to make sure we won’t need that $700 for other things), but I may have really low expectations for it.
 It’s a really beautiful watch that does some other stuff, and I think that may be enough for me.</p>